 Administrators have complete access to an app.
 They can change all app settings, reset the app secret, delete the app, and view Credits and Insights.
 Administrators can also add/remove other users to/from the app and change their permissions.
-All ‘developers’ currently added to an app have these permissions so they will get the administrator permissions as we move to the new model.
 Administrators of apps should only add other users as administrators if they are fully trusted and must have full control of the app.

 Developers have access to the app and all its technical settings that are needed to run, edit and test the app.
 Developers can modify all technical settings for an app, which are accessible through the App Dashboard.
 They can also see Insights for the app.

 Unlike administrators, they can't:

 Testers can only test the app in development mode.
 They cannot edit any app settings, give other users access to the app or access Insights for the app.
 The tester role is the most harmless and hence should be used for all users who need to test the app in development mode.
-In public mode all users will have access to the app.
+In live mode all users will have access to the app.

-Users with the Insights user role can only access Insights for that app.
-They cannot otherwise interact or login to the app while in development mode and do not have access to edit any of the app's settings.
+Analytics Users can only access analytics for your app.
+They cannot otherwise interact or log into the app while in development mode and do not have access to edit any of the app's settings.